New York – Montauk Point – Spring

 6. Day 6 Jamaica Bay and Heading Home

 We’ll have most of the morning to bird Jamaica Bay.
 The possibilities there are almost endless.
 If time allows we’ll visit nearby Fort Tilden, Breezy Point, or Gateway National Recreation Area.
-These locations often hold a vagrant or two, and are good vantage point for seabirds.
+These locations often hold a vagrant or two, and are good vantage points for seabirds.
 We’ll return to JFK International Airport for your afternoon flights home.

 New York - Montauk Point - Spring - MAY 2013